albertvisser/axe/readme.rst

 ------------

 - Python (with ElementTree)
-- wxPython or PyQT4 (for the current versions)
+- PyQT4 for the current version
+- wxPython for the previous version,which doesn't work with Python 3
 - Tkinter and Gene Cash's Tree module (for the original PC version)
 - PocketPyGUI (for a PocketPC version)